Last week I spoke about how children are often willing and able to embrace complex vocabulary, and I’d like to expound on that here.

 They persisted, “Why?” and I had to confess that I had absolutely no idea why.
 Then magic happened.
 One little boy put up his hand and proffered, "Could it be because the Sphinx is two different creatures squeezed into one?”
 Brilliant.

 For me, that is the essence of good learning.
-The most valid teaching is the stuff they teach themselves, and that is more likely to happen in an atmosphere of playful exploration.
+The most valid teaching is guiding them to teach themselves, and that is more likely to happen in an atmosphere of playful exploration.

 Play is crucial throughout life, and the more we can instigate a sense of play in our children, in a broad range of spheres, the more resilient they will be to the slings and arrows of outrageous fortune, and the more tools they will have at their disposal to problem solve creatively throughout life.